In this article

 To delete a tile, hover over it on the canvas and click the trash can icon.

-When you delete a message tile from a published journey, the campaign is not deleted — it's still listed on the Campaigns page.
+When you delete a message tile from a published journey, the campaign is not deleted—it's still listed on the Campaigns page.
 The campaign's state stays the same, and all of the campaign's metrics are still viewable on the Campaigns page and in Messaging Insights.
-However, on the Journeys page, the campaign no longer appears in the list of campaigns asssociated with the journey.
+However, on the Journeys page, the campaign no longer appears in the list of campaigns associated with the journey.

 # Selecting tiles